Ilsa07/rice_collector/README.md

 # Rice collector BOT
 A fun project automating the [FreeRice](https://freerice.com/categories/english-vocabulary) game, where rice is donated every time you match a word with its synonym.
-With the use of OpenCV, Tesseract and PyAutoGui, the game can be fully automated!
+With the use of OpenCV, Tesseract and PyAutoGUI, the game can be fully automated!

 ## Getting Started
 1. Clone the project and create a virtual environment.